mjb3/Discuit.jl/docs/src/examples.md

 ?DiscuitModel
 ```

-Next we define a rate function equivalent to that of the basic Kermack-McKendrick `SIS` (and `SIR`) model.
-The event rates for infection and recovery events respectively are given by:
+The events in a `DiscuitModel` are defined by the rates at which they occur and a transition matrix, which governs how individuals migrate between states.
+In the basic Kermack-McKendrick `SIS` (and `SIR`) model, rates for infection and recovery events respectively are given by:

 $r_1 = \theta_1 SI$

 $r_2 = \theta_2 I$

-The code is correspondingly straightforward:
+With the transition matrix:

+ADD MATRIX

+Note how the first row of the matrix reflects the removal of a susceptible individual from the `S` state, and migrates them to the second element of the row, the 'I' state.
+The code required to represent the rates (or 'rate function') and transition matrxi as Julia variables is correspondingly straightforward:

 ```@repl 1
 function sis_rf(output::Array{Float64, 1}, parameters::Array{Float64, 1}, population::Array{Int64, 1})
     output[1] = parameters[1] * population[1] * population[2]
     output[2] = parameters[2] * population[2]
 end
+t_matrix = [-1 1; 1 -1]
 ```

-Note that the correct signature must be used in the implementation for it to be compatible with the package.
+Note that the correct function signature must be used in the implementation for it to be compatible with the package.
+In this case the function takes three `Array` parameters of a given type, the first of which is the `output` variable modified by the function (which is why it does not need to `return` any actual output variable).
 Next we define a simple observation function, again with the correct signature:

 ```@repl 1
 obs_fn(population::Array{Int64, 1}) = population
 ```

-The default prior distribution is flat and improper and is equivalent to:
+The default prior distribution is flat and improper, and is equivalent to:

 ```@repl 1
 function weak_prior(parameters::Array{Float64, 1})